-Launched by Citizens UK in 2001, the Living Wage campaign has won over £210 million of additional wages, lifting over 70,000 families out of working poverty.
+Launched by Citizens UK in 2001, the Living Wage campaign has won over £500 million of additional wages, lifting over 150,000 people out of working poverty.

 The calculation takes into account a basket of essential goods and services and provides the amount a worker should earn to give their family a basic but acceptable standard of living.

 The voluntary, calculated Living Wage is not to be confused with the Government's ‘National Living Wage’ – or Minimum Wage – which came into force in April 2016.
 You may be interested to read our briefing on this here.

-The Living Wage Campaign believes that work should be the surest way out of poverty, and that employers who can afford to pay the Living Wage should do so.
+We believe that employers who can afford to pay the Living Wage have a moral duty to do so.
 As many people from working families are now in poverty as from workless ones.

 The Living Wage campaign is coordinated by the Living Wage Foundation, an initiative of Citizens UK.
 The Foundation provides advice and support to employers and coordinates regional and national campaign work.